 Prevention is always better than action.
 But bugs are tiny so it’s not always easy for farmers to know when they have hungry unwanted visitors – and to be able to apply pesticide only when it’s needed.
 That’s why some farmers have started using traps doused in insect perfume that attract bugs and contain tiny cameras that take pictures so the farmer can see what’s happening and whether they need to take action.
 If it counts a lot of bugs in the trap the farmer will get pinged with a text message to alert them that there’s trouble.

-Lots of different animals can pitch in on pest control, so some of our tomato farmers have built lizard and bat shelters, as well as boxes for birds – a great way to control pests and provide safe habitats for endangered species.
+Lots of different animals can pitch in on pest control, so some of our tomato farmers have built lizard and bat shelters, as well as boxes for birds like Blue Tits – a great way to control pests and provide safe habitats for endangered species.

 Pests damage healthy plants and can wipe out yields, but the use of pesticides always has to be weighed against the greater environmental impact.
-That’s why our Knorr sustainable farmers try to keep their usage to the absolute minimum and they’ve already managed to reduce pesticide usage by 31% per farm since 2011.
+That’s why our Knorr sustainable farmers do everything they can to keep their usage to the absolute minimum and they’ve already managed to reduce pesticide usage by 31% per farm since 2011.

 Want tailored recipes, tips and tricks, and product news?

 Tell us your cooking preferences and we'll do the rest.